Archive for the ‘Woodwards’ Tag

 Image source, City of Vancouver Archives CVA 1184-3272

 In 1898 the Klondike gold rush was in full swing, and having a doubly important impact on the 12 year old City of Vancouver.
-While successful prospectors were already returning with enough money to commission investment buildings (like Thomas Flack), Vancouver merchants were making money equipping the miners scambling to catch the tail end of the boom.
+While successful prospectors were already returning with enough money to commission investment buildings (like Thomas Flack), Vancouver merchants were making money equipping the miners scrambling to catch the tail end of the boom.
 William Kerfoot ran a clothing and furnishing business with his brother-in-law James Johnston (who had married William’s sister, Deborah, in Emerson Manitoba in 1881).
 They opened their store in G W Grant’s 1887 Wilson Block in 1890 or 1891 (when they appear in the street directory for the first time).

 Like other city businesses they quickly cashed in on the massive upsurge in demand that accompanied the would-be miners, and this 1898 image shows a mule train about to head out loaded with supplies.
 In the background is Dougall House, built in 1890.
 Today this corner of the Woodwards development, designed by Henriquez Partners, is partly occupied by the Nesters Market supermarket, part of Jimmy Pattison’s retail empire, reintroducing a food store where Woodwards Food Floor used to be.

 The three significant buildings seen in the view from Victory Square in 1927 are still there.
 On the left is the 13 storey Dominion Building.
 Started in 1908 by the Imperial Trust Company it was designed by J S Helyer and Son.
 John Helyer handled the architectural aspects of their projects, while his son Maurice was more involved with the engineering.
 An over optimistic belief that the necessary $600,000 would be easy to raise led to a shotgun merger with the Dominion Trust Company, and the building was completed in 1910.
+Perhaps it would have been called the Imperial Building if the merger hadn’t been needed.

 The Dominion is said to be the first steel-framed building in the city, and on completion the tallest in the British Empire.
 When it was built it was across the street from the Courthouse, which was replaced in 1913, and later transformed into Victory Square with the Cenotaph, which can be clearly seen in this 1927 photograph.
 Several books and websites carry statements like this “Tragically, the Dominion Building’s architect, J.S.
 Hellyer, is said to have tripped, fallen and died on the interior staircase during the opening party for the building.
 His ghost reportedly haunts the staircase.”

 It may well be true that Mr Helyer (not Hellyer) did fall at some time during the building’s construction, but the fall was not fatal and father and son went on to design other buildings.
-John Helyer finally died in 1919, having seen the building suffer further financial crises, with the Dominion Trust Company selling the building to the Dominion Bank, the Trust Company President W R Arnold commiting suicide and the main financial backer Count Alvo von Alvensleben bankrupt.
+John Helyer finally died in 1919, having seen the building suffer further financial crises, with the Dominion Trust Company selling the building to the Dominion Bank, the Trust Company President W R Arnold committing suicide and the main financial backer Count Alvo von Alvensleben bankrupt.

 The smaller building in the centre, the Flack Block was completed in 1899 to William Blackmore’s design for Thomas Flack who made his money successfully prospecting in the Klondike.
 On the right is the Carter-Cotton building, also steel framed and completed in 1909.
 Designed by Cox and Amos, it was home to the News-Advertiser newspaper.
 Later acquired by the Province newspaper, it continued as editorial offices until 1960.
 The Flack Building has recently had an expensive and superb restoration designed by Acton Ostry Architects that has added a new fifth floor.
 And the only significant addition to the picture?
 The 43 storey Woodwards W Tower designed by Henriquez Partners and completed in 2010.